abhishek-kumar-code/Redfish_Public/TelemetryWhitePaper.md

 	]
 ```
 Note: The calculations are specified by name (e.g AverageOverInterval).
 This works for finite set of commonly used formulas.
 There is the possibility of adding a mechanism of describing general formulas.
 This is not currently addressed in the telemetry model.

+### Specifying Duration
+In Redfish, specifying points in time should conform to the ISO 8601 date-time format.

+In general, the Redfish convention appends units-of-measure to the name of a property (e.g. PowerConsumedWatts).
+The units-of-measure should conform to the Unified Code for Units of Measure (UCUM).

+For durations, the Redfish model uses various methods, as shown in the examples, below:

+* Power#/PowerControl/PowerMetrics/IntervalInMin
+* Power#/PowerControl/PowerLimit/CorrectionInMs
+* EventService#/DeliveryRetryIntervalSeconds
+* Setting#/MaintenanceWindowDurationInSeconds
+* SessionService#/SessionTimeout

+The telemetry model specifies durations using the duration format specified in ISO 8601.

+	P[n]Y[n]M[n]DT[n]H[n]M[n]S

+* P is the duration designator (for period) placed at the start of the duration representation
+* Y is the year designator that follows the value for the number of years
+* M is the month designator that follows the value for the number of months
+* W is the week designator that follows the value for the number of weeks
+* D is the day designator that follows the value for the number of days
+* T is the time designator that precedes the time components of the representation
+	* H is the hour designator that follows the value for the number of hours
+	* M is the minute designator that follows the value for the number of minutes
+	* S is the second designator that follows the value for the number of seconds.
+This value may have a decimal for values less than a second.

 ## Telemetry Service